tsattler/understanding_apr/README.md

 CVPR 2019
 ```
 on this page once they have been anonymized.
 In the mean-time, they are available on demand under the condition that the original datasets will not be shared and will be deleted as soon as the anonymized datasets are available.
-If you are interested, please contact Torsten Sattler (torsat at chalmers.se).
+If you are interested, please contact Torsten Sattler (torsten.sattler at cvut.cz).

 ## Supplementary Video
 [![Supplementary Video](https://img.youtube.com/vi/7Efueln55P4/0.jpg